tTrmc/dotz/SECURITY.md

 ## Security Considerations

-loom manages sensitive configuration files that may contain:
+dotz manages sensitive configuration files that may contain:

 * API keys and authentication tokens
 * Database credentials and connection strings